Srekel/the-entitytainer/README.md

   * That said, you have to pay the price of a few indirections and a bit of math.
 Only you and your platform can say whether that's better or worse than a lot of small allocations.
 * Reverse lookup to get parent from a child.
 * Optionally supports child lists with holes, for when you don't want to rearrange elements when you remove something in the middle.
+* Provides Save/Load that only does a single memcpy + a few pointer fixups.
 * Optionally supports not shrinking to a smaller bucket when removing children.
 * Politely coded:
   * C99 compatible (or aims to be).